Tree falls, kills child at Lancaster County campground

 “There was no storm, no wind, nothing.
 It made a real loud crack and fell down,” Ron Jarvis said.

-“It’s what they’ll do, eat the tree from the inside out,” Jeff Hanna with Hanna’s Tree service said.
+“It’s what they’ll do, eat the tree from the inside out,” Jeff Hanna of Hanna’s Tree service said.

-The same tree that hit the little girl also hit Jarvis’ camper.
+The same tree that hit the little girl also hit Jarvis’s camper.

 “No doubt about it, they would never be able to fix all this.
 (The camper) or the car.
 They’re going to a salvage yard somewhere,” Jarvis said.

-Jarvis and his wife were trapped inside their camper for ten minutes but made it out safely.
+Jarvis and his wife were trapped inside their camper for 10 minutes but made it out safely.

 Now, other trees on the property are being checked.
 Dozens of trees are set to be torn down this week, starting Tuesday.

-But workers say had they done this last week, they never would have marked the tree that fell because it didn’t pose any warning sings.
+But workers say had they done this last week, they never would have marked the tree that fell because it didn’t pose any warning signs.

 Neighbors are now making a memorial at camp 16 with candles, teddy bears and flowers in memory of the little girl.